ChinChunChen0921/Tensor-Cox-Regression/README.md

 ## Execution

 1. In TensorCoxReg_Main.R, change your working directory to source TensorCoxReg_Function.R.
-2. TensorCoxReg_Main.R provides a demonstration using simulation data for illustration purposes.
+2. In TensorCoxReg_Main.R, we provide a demonstration using simulation data for illustration purposes.

 ## TensorCox() Function Instructions